Solumin/ScriptNScribe/docs/ui_plan.md

 # Script-n-Scribe UI Plan

 The current state of the Script-n-Scribe UI is admittedly disappointing.
-This is due to a lack of experience on my part, with both Threepenny-GUI and Web development, and a lack of time to learn.
+This is due to a lack of experience with both Threepenny-GUI and Web development on my part, and a lack of time to learn.
 I hope that this document clarifies my ideas about the UI and serve as a guide for future development.

 ## UI Layout